Updated: April 3, 2014

 - Insured to Value Discount: Available when you insure up to 100% of the cost to replace your home.

-Take advantage of Liberty Mutual’s discounts by completing an online quote.
+Take advantage of Liberty Mutual’s discounts by completing an online quote on their website.

 The best homeowners insurance companies offer a high number of discounts, helping you keep your premium low.
-If you’re unhappy with your current policy or feel like you’re paying too much, get a quote with a new provider that offers discounts that better match your profile.
+If you’re unhappy with your current policy or feel like you’re paying too much, you can always get a quote with a new provider that offers discounts that better match your profile.

 Selecting an insurance company that maps to your discount profile can result in major savings.

 There are several factors that influence the cost of your homeowners insurance policy.
 You won’t be able to change or control many of these factors.
 However, identifying the characteristics you can modify and making the appropriate adjustments can help you keep your rates low.
 The most common factors that influence your homeowners insurance premium include: